 This was then restored, which resulted in an estimate for the major and minor axis of the beam.
 This was taken as the basis for the second pass.
-Here we used a square cell-size of one third of the major axis of the beamshape.
-The central quadrant was again cleaned and restored, using a circular beam with the major axis beamshape from the previous pass.
-The restored cube was smoothed to twice the beamsize and the RMS noise determined.
-We defined a regions mask in the cube where the signal was double the RMS.
-This was used in the third pass to perform a deep-clean on the data, where we cleaned the data to a cutoff level of half the RMS noise.
-The final cube was then restored. \\
+Here we used a square cell-size of half the full-width half-maximum (FWHM) of the major axis beam.
+The central quadrant was again cleaned and restored, using a circular beam with the FWHM of the major axis of the beam from the previous pass.
+The restored cube was smoothed to twice the FWHM and the standard deviation $\sigma$ of the background noise determined.
+We defined a regions mask in the cube where the signal strength was more than double the noise.
+In the third pass, the data raw cube was again cleaned with \textsc{mosmem}, this time only using the new regions mask.